Red Hat Amphitheater

 The Red Hat Amphitheater (formerly the Raleigh Amphitheater) is an amphitheatre in Raleigh, North Carolina.
 It is adjacent to the Raleigh Convention Center.

-The Raleigh Amphitheater books acts through an agreement with Live Nation, and is owned and operated by the City of Raleigh.
+The Red Hat Amphitheater books acts through an agreement with Live Nation, and is owned and operated by the City of Raleigh.
 The Amphitheater’s season currently runs from April through October.
-Capacity is 5,990: 1,800 fixed seats; 2,700 movable seats; and lawn space for 1,000.
+Seating capacity is 5,990: 1,800 fixed seats; 2,700 movable seats; and lawn space for 1,000.

 The venue's name has changed several times during its construction and first few months of operation.
 Plans to accept $300,000 from the local Budweiser distributor to name the venue the Bud Light Amphitheater fell through when the North Carolina Alcohol Control Board refused to grant an exception to rules which disallow naming rights for public facilities to be sold to alcohol manufacturers.
-On September 4, 2012 Red Hat struck a deal with the City of Raleigh for naming rights to the amphitheater.
-The company paid the city $1.175 million for the deal.
+On September 4, 2012 Red Hat struck a $1.175 million deal with the City of Raleigh for naming rights to the amphitheater.